-FUTURE LAND USE CATEGORY EQUIVALENT ZONING DISTRICT Single-Family Residential RA-1A, RA-1B, RA-2B, RA-1, RA-2, RA-3, RA-4, RP-1, RP-2; this category generally corresponds to the single-family zoning districts.
+FUTURE LAND USE CATEGORY EQUIVALENT ZONING DISTRICT RA-1A, RA-1B, RA-2B, RA-1, RA-2, RA-3, RA-4, RP-1, RP-2; Single-Family Residential this category generally corresponds to the single-family zoning districts.
 See the Residential Density Map for additional specifics.
-Single-Family Cluster Same as above; densities are determined in Section 3.17 of the Zoning Ordinance.
-Multi-Family Residential MH, RC-1, RC-2, RC-3; The City should consider developing an RC-4 category to meet modern market needs Flex Overlay No equivalent; this can be developed as an overlay district.
-It may be sensible to develop it as a floating overlay, to be applied to properties as they come forward.
-The district should consider missing middle residential and small-scale convenience commercial uses Flex Residential No equivalent; FLU category is intended to flexibly facilitate missing middle housing and new district should focus on form.
-Flex Residential/Office No equivalent; FLU category is intended to flexibly permit small office and missing middle residential uses, as well as office-to- residential conversions.
-12 Mile Mixed Use No equivalent; new district should be developed as a form-based district that permits the existing uses to continue.
-14 Mile Mixed Use No equivalent; new district should be developed as a form- based district that emphasizes creation of shared spaces and constructive redevelopment.
+Single-Family Cluster Same as above; densities are determined in Section 3.17 of the Only Classic Zoning Ordinance.
+Multi-Family Residential MH, RC-1, RC-2, RC-3; The City should consider developing an man ramy noordonad RC-4 category to meet modern market needs No equivalent; this can be developed as an overlay district.
+Flore Occadence It may be sensible to develop it as a floating overlay, to be Flex Overlay applied to properties as they come forward.
+The district should consider missing middle residential and small-scale convenience commercial uses No equivalent; FLU category is intended to flexibly facilitate Flex Residential missing middle housing and new district should focus on form.
+No equivalent; FLU category is intended to flexibly permit small Flex Residential/Office office and missing middle residential uses, as well as office-to- residential conversions.
+12 Mile Mixed Use No equivalent; new district should be developed as a form-based 12 Wille Wixed OSe district that permits the existing uses to continue.
+No equivalent; new district should be developed as a form- 14 Mile Mixed Use based district that emphasizes creation of shared spaces and constructive redevelopment.
 Grand River Corridor GR-1 Overlay; this overlay should be evolved into a full district that takes the place of the current underlying zoning.
 M-5 No equivalent; a form-based district would be appropriate for any future M-5 redevelopment.
-Orchard Lake Rd Corridor No equivalent; corridor today is a patchwork of commercial and office zoning.
-Freeway Redevelopment FRW-1, FRW-2, FRW-3 overlays; consideration should be given to evolving these overlays into full zoning districts that permit the underlying uses.
+One hearth also Bel Osmidan No equivalent; corridor today is a patchwork of commercial and Orchard Lake Rd Corridor office zoning.
+FRW-1, FRW-2, FRW-3 overlays; consideration should be given Freeway Redevelopment to evolving these overlays into full zoning districts that permit the underlying uses.
 Commercial B-1, B-2, B-3, B-4; consideration should be given to consolidation of the B districts.
-Expressway Service ES Small Office OS-1, OS-2, OS-3; Consolidation of these districts should be considered; some properties may be absorbable into commercial or mixed use districts.
+Expressway Service ES COLOR COL Small Office OS-1, OS-2, OS-3; Consolidation of these districts should be considered; some properties may be absorbable into commercial Small Office or mixed use districts.
 Large Office OS-4 Industrial-Research IRO & LI-1 8 Mile Industrial LI-1 Private Recreation No equivalent; generally has RA or RP zoning.
 Park No equivalent; generally has RA or RP zoning.
 Institutional No equivalent; variety of zoning districts.
-No equivalent category SP-1, SP-2, SP-3, SP-4, SP-5; The City should investigate eliminating the SP districts.
-Most permit only one or two uses, and these districts could be combined into others to create greater flexibility and increase the value of the land.
+SP-1, SP-2, SP-3, SP-4, SP-5; The City should investigate No ocuivalent catagony eliminating the SP districts.
+Most permit only one or two uses, and No equivalent category these districts could be combined into others to create greater flexibility and increase the value of the land.